Tukang MRT station: History

 Initially expected to open in 2028, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2029.

 Location

 The station complex will be straddled over the existing Jalan Boon Lay, at the junction with Jalan Tukang, just south of the junction with International Road.
 It is located within the Boon Lay planning area in the Tukang Subzone, serving the nearby industrial areas and the JTC MedTech Park.

-Access to the station will be via 4 exits on each side of Jalan Boon Lay.
+Access to the station will be via 4 exits total, with 2 on each side of Jalan Boon Lay.